Mubeen-04/Airbnb-Clone/README.md

 ## Contributing

 Contributions are welcome!
 This project is actively under development, and new features and improvements are being added.
-Everyone is welcome to contribute and help enhance Wanderlust!
+Everyone is welcome to contribute and help enhance Staynest!
 If you’d like to contribute, please follow these steps:

 1. Fork the repository.